japila-books/apache-spark-internals/docs/rdd/spark-rdd-actions.md

 NOTE: Actions are synchronous.
 You can use <<AsyncRDDActions, AsyncRDDActions>> to release a calling thread while calling actions.

 They trigger execution of <<transformations, RDD transformations>> to return values.
-Simply put, an action evaluates the link:spark-rdd-lineage.adoc[RDD lineage graph].
+Simply put, an action evaluates the spark-rdd-lineage.md[RDD lineage graph].

 You can think of actions as a valve and until action is fired, the data to be processed is not even in the pipes, i.e. transformations.
 Only actions can materialize the entire processing pipeline with real data.

-Actions are one of two ways to send data from xref:executor:Executor.adoc[executors] to the link:spark-driver.adoc[driver] (the other being link:spark-accumulators.adoc[accumulators]).
+Actions are one of two ways to send data from executor:Executor.md[executors] to the spark-driver.md[driver] (the other being spark-accumulators.md[accumulators]).

 Actions in http://spark.apache.org/docs/latest/api/scala/index.html#org.apache.spark.rdd.RDD[org.apache.spark.rdd.RDD]: